Clean macOS install – the easy way

 RESTART YOUR MACHINE

-Once your machine has restarted it is ok to open Apple Mail – all your email accounts and emails should be present, however you will be prompted for the passwords.
+Once your machine has restarted it is ok to open Apple Mail – all your email accounts and emails should be present, it shouldn’t, but you might be prompted for the passwords.

 Hidden files, folders and fonts